 - notification that service delivery has commenced or the equipment has been installed (Form 486)

 - when a library has chosen to pay the full cost of the service to a vendor, and then requests reimbursement for the discount from the SLD, (Form 472, or the "BEAR" form)

 - when a library needs to adjust reduce the amount of a funding commitment or adjust the timeframe for receipt of services (Form 500)

 Discounts range from 20% to 90% based on the community's level of financial need (as measured by students' eligibility for the National School Lunch Program in the community) and rurality.
 We estimate that most libraries receive discounts of 40% to 50% on their services.
 In general, a public library will have the same discount as its school district.
-A detailed description of the discounts calculation process is available on the 471 Instructions or the online guide.
+A detailed description of the discounts calculation process is available on the 471 Instructions.